zhubby/archgw/docs/source/concepts/prompt_target.rst

 Prompt Target
 ==============

-**Prompt Targets** are a fundamental component of Arch, enabling developers to define how different types of user prompts are processed and routed within their generative AI applications.
+**Prompt Targets** are a core concept in Arch, empowering developers to clearly define how user prompts are interpreted, processed, and routed within their generative AI applications.
+Prompts can seamlessly be routed either to specialized AI agents capable of handling sophisticated, context-driven tasks or to targeted tools provided by your application, offering users a fast, precise, and personalized experience.

-This section provides an in-depth look at prompt targets, including their purpose, configuration, usage, and best practices to help you effectively leverage this feature in your projects.
+This section covers the essentials of prompt targets—what they are, how to configure them, their practical uses, and recommended best practices—to help you fully utilize this feature in your applications.

 What Are Prompt Targets?
 ------------------------
-Prompt targets are predefined endpoints within Arch that handle specific types of user prompts.
-They act as the bridge between user inputs and your backend services or APIs, enabling Arch to route, process, and manage prompts efficiently.
+Prompt targets are endpoints within Arch that handle specific types of user prompts.
+They act as the bridge between user inputs and your backend agemts or tools (APIs), enabling Arch to route, process, and manage prompts efficiently.
+Defining prompt targets helps you decouple your application's core logic from processing and handling complexities, leading to clearer code organization, better scalability, and easier maintenance.
-By defining prompt targets, you can separate your application's business logic from the complexities of prompt processing, ensuring a cleaner and more maintainable codebase.

 .. table::